kishorsharma/webpack-bundle-optimizer/README.md

 Reports are available inside reports folder.

+## TODOS:
+[] Whitelisting file: Only optimize files mentioned.
+[] Blacklist file: Optimize all but these files.

 ## Support

 If you find any problems or bugs, please open a new [issue](https://github.com/kishorsharma/webpack-bundle-optimizer/issues).